Fabrication and Structural Analysis of Trilayers for Tantalum Josephson Junctions with Ta$_2$O$_5$ Barriers: Introduction

 The native oxide of tantalum (TaO$_x$) is thinner, forms cleaner interfaces,\cite{McLellan2023} and may contain fewer TLS defects than that of niobium (Nb), another commonly-used material in superconducting circuits.\cite{Wang2025} In particular, the tantalum's native oxide exhibits a closer-to-crystalline bonding nature with less disorder than that of Nb, likely mitigating the creation of TLSs by limiting atomic hydrogen diffusion to the interface.\cite{Oh2024} The stability of the oxide has also been demonstrated through high quality factors in tantalum resonators measured over several months.\cite{Ding2024} Given these favorable characteristics, it is compelling to investigate whether tantalum-based Josephson junctions—featuring tantalum-oxide barriers—can achieve reduced losses.
+An advantage of oxidizing the superconductor to form a barrier is that it can yield highly conformal, pinhole‑free barriers, a level of coverage that is difficult to obtain in directly grown, few-nm-thick barriers.
 This exploration necessitates establishing a reliable growth method for tantalum-oxide and trilayer structures in which superconducting $\alpha$-phase tantalum encloses the tantalum-oxide barrier.

-In this study, we test three protocols for creating a tantalum-oxide layer for Ta/Ta-O/Ta Josephson junctions --- tube furnace annealing, rapid thermal annealing, and oxygen plasma annealing in a sputtering system --- in each case varying the annealing temperature and time.
+In this study, we test three protocols for creating a tantalum-oxide layer for Ta/TaO$_x$/Ta Josephson junctions --- tube furnace annealing, rapid thermal annealing, and oxygen plasma annealing in a sputtering system --- in each case varying the annealing temperature and time.
 We then measure the oxide thicknesses using X-ray reflectometry (XRR), characterize oxide species using X-ray photoelectron spectroscopy (XPS), analyze grain structure using atomic force microscopy (AFM) and electron microscopy, and construct the mechanistic picture of the oxidation process using ab initio modeling based on the density functional theory (DFT).
 Lastly, we test different processes for growing $\alpha$-phase Ta on top of the oxidized Ta layer, to form a trilayer structure necessary for a Ta-based Josephson junction.